rbckman/tarina/README.md

 Software
 --------
-The interface focuses on presenting all essential detail for manual filming in one menu that is present and accessible all the time.
+The interface focuses on presenting the essentials for film making in one menu that is present and accessible all the time.
 You can control the interface with a keyboard or with 9 physical buttons; Enter, Up, Down, Left, Right, Record, Retake, View and Remove.

 Installing
 ----------